 The Great Wall of China is a series of stone and earthen fortifications built by a number of emperors to protect the northern borders against nomadic tribes.
 At one time the wall stretched from Shanhaiguan on China's east coast through a variety of terrains including mountains, plateaus and desert to Lop Nur in the North West of the country.
-Today a lot of that wall has disappeared but parts are still being rediscovered, its current length is approximately 4,500 miles.
+Today a lot of that wall has disappeared, but parts are still being rediscovered, its current length is approximately 4,500 miles.

 Although walls have existed in China since the 9th century BC, they were used extensively during the Warring States Period between the 5th century and 221 BC, although it wasn’t until the unification of China by Qin Shi Huangdi, the First Emperor of China that the connection of the various walls was carried out to form a unified defensive system.
 Qin Shi Huangdi unified China not just politically but also economically by standardizing the Chinese units of measurements, the currency and the Chinese script.
-He also developed an Irrigation System and an extensive network of roads and canals connecting the provinces in order to improve trade, and he carried out a major development of the Great Wall.
+It was he who also developed an Irrigation System and an extensive network of roads and canals connecting the provinces in order to improve trade, and he carried out a major development of the Great Wall.

 The next great building session was carried out by the Ming Dynasty (1368–1644).
 The first of the Ming Emperors was Hongwu who became emperor in 1368.
-Before that the country was ruled by the Mongol or Yuan Dynasty but a peasant revolt removed them.
+Before that, the country was ruled by the Mongol or Yuan Dynasty but a peasant revolt removed them.
 The leader of the revolt became emperor and adopted the name Hongwu.
-He started some of the building work on the wall but it was his son Yongle, who was to become one of the greatest emperors, who carried that on.
+He started some of the building work on the wall, but it was his son Yongle, who was to become one of the greatest emperors, who carried that on.
 Yongle moved the capital from Nanjing in the south to Beijing and started fortifying the great wall due to his fear of attack.
-It was during the Ming period that the modern wall was built stretching from Dandong on the Korean border to Jiayuguan at the end of the Spice Route in the Gobi desert.
+It was during the Ming period that the modern wall was built stretching from Dandong on the Korean border to Jiayuguan at the end of the Spice Route in the Gobi Desert.

-Standing 30 feet (9.14 metres) high and 10 feet (3 metres) wide it was one of the greatest engineering feats of all time using the most up-to-date technology with regard the manufacture of bricks to the drainage channels that would direct water to the outfall on the inside of the wall to prevent the enemy from being able to lasso the guttering and prevent water supply to plants which would provide cover to attackers.
+Standing 30 feet (9.14 metres) high and 10 feet (3 metres) wide it was one of the greatest engineering feats of all time using the most up-to-date technology with regard the manufacture of bricks to the drainage channels that would direct water to the outfall on the inside of the wall to prevent the enemy from being able to lasso the guttering to enable them to climb the wall and to prevent water supply to plants which would provide cover to attackers.

 The wall enabled troops to be stationed at regular intervals who could signal if an enemy was approaching and could summon help.
 To this end they used smoke signals during the day and fire signals at night, these were relayed from one watchtower to another; using this system messages could be rapidly sent over great distances.
 The watchtowers were built at regular intervals along many stretches of the Great Wall.

 These sections - built around 500 years ago - have undergone extensive renovations by the Chinese government over the last few decades and to gear it up to tourism.
-Today The Great Wall is a world heritage site and China is aware of its importance as a heritage and tourist attraction and is ensuring that it is maintained.
+Today the Great Wall is a World Heritage site and China is aware of its importance as a heritage and tourist attraction and is ensuring that it is maintained.